-Original Medicare, Parts A and Part B, covers a lot, but it’s important to note that it comes with out-of-pocket costs you may have to pay.
+Original Medicare, Parts A and Part B, covers a lot, but it's important to note that it comes with out-of-pocket costs you may have to pay.
 Adding Medicare Supplement Insurance coverage, also called Medigap insurance, can help pay for out-of-pocket costs that come with Original Medicare coverage.
-This includes such things as coinsurance, copayments, and deductibles, giving beneficiaries peace of mind at all times.
+This includes such things as coinsurance, copayments, and deductibles, giving beneficiaries peace of mind.

-Medicare Supplement plans are designed to work together with Medicare Part A and Part B. It’s important to note that this differs from Medicare Advantage plans, which completely replace your Medicare benefits with full private coverage.
-Medicare Supplement plans allow you to continue receiving Medicare benefits while helping pay for out-of-pocket costs left behind by Parts A and B.
+Medicare Supplement plans are designed to work together with Medicare Part A and Part B. It's important to note that this differs from Medicare Advantage plans, which is an alternative to Original Medicare and provided by private insurance companies with full private coverage.
+Medicare Supplement plans provide additional coverage to Original Medicare and help pay for out-of-pocket costs not covered by Parts A and B.

 Medicare Supplement Benefits

-Medicare Supplement insurance plans come in all shapes and sizes (in terms of the basic benefits), but each lettered plan type must include the same standardized basic benefits.
+Medicare Supplement Insurance comes in 10 plan options, but each lettered plan type must include the same standardized benefits.
 That is true regardless of the insurance company and/or the location.
-For example, a Medicare Supplement Plan G in Texas includes the same basic benefits as a Plan G in Virginia.
+For example, a Medicare Supplement Plan G in Texas includes the same benefits as a Plan G in Virginia.
 Because of this, Medigap policy holders are able to see any doctor who accepts Medicare patients, even including those out of state.
 Medigap coverage also travels with you anywhere you go in the United States and is guaranteed renewable for life if the premiums are paid on time.